 So, why is this exactly?
 Laser hair therapy has been shown to fortify the scalp and everything associated with it.
-But why does laser hair therapy work so effectively well with hair restoration surgery?
+But why does laser hair therapy work so effectively with hair restoration surgery?

 Just be sure to use a laser hair therapy device recommended by industry leaders (such as Bosley and HairClub) and thousands of hair restoration clinics around the world.
-Some handheld contraptions are made with cheap Light Emitting Diodes (LEDs), which are worthless when it comes to energizing the base of hair follicles, while others claim to administer clinical strength treatments in less than 90 seconds.
+Some handheld contraptions are made with cheap Light Emitting Diodes (LEDs).
+These are worthless when it comes to energizing the base of hair follicles.
+Other devices claim to administer clinical strength treatments in less than 90 seconds.
 Don’t bother with these and do your diligent research.

 Always remember that 20 minutes of treatment is essential for reviving the mitochondria of hair cells with an optimal dosage of energy.

 As mentioned earlier, “scalp shine” is a lot less likely to occur for women.
 Women may be able to forego any type of surgery and reverse hair loss at home with an optimal laser hair therapy device.
 Remember that the earlier you start, the better the outcome.
 Prevention goes a long way.
 Laser hair therapy is the best measure you can take to correct and prevent damage to your hair while maintaining optimum scalp health.